-The TSOs of the application of the market-based methodology of the CCR Core shall use a transparent methodology to forecast the market value of CZC for the exchange of energy (both the basic and the improved forecast need to be transparent).
+The TSOs of the BCC of the CCR Core shall use a transparent methodology to forecast the market value of CZC for the exchange of energy (both the basic and the improved forecast need to be transparent).
 The efficiency of the forecasting from each balancing capacity cooperation will be made public and appropriate measures will be taken to improve the efficiency of the forecasting.